BUY MY BOOKS TODAY, YOU MINUVAL!

 Meanwhile, rachmana litzlan, our wives absolutely exhaust themselves watching the cleaning lady prepare for Pesach.

-In truth, why do we stop our Pesach cleaning at our abode and our cars?
-A Gemarrah In Masechess Pesachim daff chuff aleph, amud bais asks: Why don't we clean out our bodies of the Chometz we pump into them 51 weeks a year?
+In truth, why do we stop our Peshach cleaning at our abode and our cars?
+A Gemarrah In Masheches Peshachim daff chuff aleph, amud baiz asks: Why don't we clean out our bodies of the Chometz we pump into them 51 weeks a year?
 Indeed, Rav Ashi holds that this is the reason that bechorim fast Erev Pesach, and that to get the full mitzvah, people should stick their finger's down their throats during bedikas chometz.

 My personal belief is that celebrating Yetzias Mitzrayim is a wonderful opportunity to spend time with the einiklach.
 Beyond cleaning, you get the mitzvah of preparing the matzois and the ka'arah.
 During the Seder you are unified with all of Klal Yisroel in celebration.
 And after the Seder, while cleaning up, you lament the fact that your damn mother-in-law wasn't accidentally left in Mitzrayim.

-The standard answer, given by Rashi, is that Moishe Rabbeinu, like any good representative of Klal Yisroel, never went anywhere without his cell phone.
-And as the Reboinoisheloilum was dictating the Toirah, his minuval brother Aroin Hacoihain kept on calling.
+The standard answer, given by Rashi, is that Moishe Rabeinu, like any good representative of Klal Yisroel, never went anywhere without his cellphone.
+And as the Reboinoisheloilum was dictating the Toirah, his menuval brother Aron Hacoihain kept on calling.
 "Moishe, should I have the people pray?"
 "Moishe, should we circle Har Sinai?"
-"Moishe, white makes me look fat; can you ask the Aimishteh to change the color of the Coihain Gadol's garments?"
-Well all of these constant distractions threw Moishe off, and he got the order of the Reboinoisheloilum's dictation all confused.
+"Moishe, white makes me look fat; can you ask the Aimishteh to change the color of the Koihain Gadol's garments?"
+Well all of these constant distractions threw Moishe off, and he got the order of the Reboinoisheoloilum's dictation all confused.